React Native

 - Only works for versions

-and higher.
+v2.0.0and higher.
 For older versions please view the docs associated with previous version.

 Native Modules

-Passing in an instance also allows for libraries with similar APIs (such as react-native-firebase
+Passing in an instance also allows for libraries with similar APIs (such as react-native-firebase) to be used instead:

 - Follow use instructions in README